docker/docker-py/docs/api.md

 ## import_image

-Identical to the `docker import` command.
-If `src` is a string or unicode string, it will be treated as a URL to fetch the image from.
-To import an image from the local machine, `src` needs to be a file-like object or bytes collection.
-To import from a tarball use your absolute path to your tarball.
+Similar to the `docker import` command.

+If `src` is a string or unicode string, it will first be treated as a path to a tarball on the local system.
+If there is an error reading from that file, src will be treated as a URL instead to fetch the image from.
+You can also pass an open file handle as 'src', in which case the data will be read from that file.

-To load arbitrary data as tarball use whatever you want as src and your tarball content in data.
+If `src` is unset but `image` is set, the `image` paramater will be taken as the name of an existing image to import from.

 **Params**:

-* src (str or file): Path to tarfile or URL
+* src (str or file): Path to tarfile, URL, or file-like object
 * repository (str): The repository to create
 * tag (str): The tag to apply
 * image (str): Use another image like the `FROM` Dockerfile parameter